Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Compact spatial isotropic coordinates

 We assume $0<\tilde\chi<\pi$ (compactification of the coordinates), and require $\tilde\chi(\chi = \chih) = \pi/2$ [this places the horizon at $\tilde\chi = \pi/2$, as is the case with the Schwarzschild line element~\eqref{eq:SC_Iso}].
 We obtain

 where

 and $F^{-1}\left(\chi|\chih\right)$ is the inverse function of $F\left(\chi|\chih\right)$ with respect to the first variable.\saut

 A section $\theta = \pi/2$ of the spatial hypersurfaces described by this coordinate system is presented on the left panel of Figure~\ref{fig:3D}, for $\chih = \pi/4$.
-We see that this section is similar to the one of the Schwarzschild metric, but instead of having an asymptotically infinite flat hypersurface for $\tilde\chi = 0$ and $\tilde\chi = \pi$, the section is closed at those two positions (on which the two NWHs are present).
+We see that this section is similar to the one of the Schwarzschild metric, but instead of having an asymptotically infinite flat hypersurface for $\tilde\chi = 0$ and $\tilde\chi = \pi$, the section is closed at those two positions (on which the two {RNSs} are present).
 This illustrates the closure of the solution's Penrose--Carter diagram diagram at the former spatial infinities, with respect to the Schwarzschild case.\saut

-In the case $\chih > \pi/2$, the surface of the $\mS^2$-sections encompassing the horizon is strictly decreasing from the horizon to the NWHs, as can be seen in the right panel of Figure~\ref{fig:3D} (corresponding to $\chih = 3 \pi/4$).
+In the case $\chih > \pi/2$, the surface of the $\mS^2$-sections encompassing the horizon is strictly decreasing from the horizon to the {RNSs}, as can be seen in the right panel of Figure~\ref{fig:3D} (corresponding to $\chih = 3 \pi/4$).